carlomeyer/assignment-1/README.md

 # Angular Assignment

 This is a test project to demonstrate fetching data from the jsonplaceholder API, displaying the results 10 columns by 10 rows and having a toggle on ids when clicking on a square.
+Material Design was used to display html elements.

 ## Get started